Pioneers claim fifth conference title in the last six seasons

 The 2014 campaign saw Denver finish 16-3, and a perfect 6-0 in the program's first season in the BIG EAST.
 Tierney and the Pioneers won both the BIG EAST Regular Season and the BIG EAST Tournament titles in 2014.
 After a 3-2 start, the Pioneers reeled off 13-straight games, including NCAA Tournament wins over No. 9 North Carolina (9-5) and No. 12 Drexel (15-6).

-Tierney's impact on the student-athletes at Denver has already resulted in three USILA First Team All-American (program's first three), six USILA Second Team All-American, three USILA Third Team All-American, 13 USILA All-America Honorable Mention selections, nine USILA Scholar All-Americans, one ECAC Offensive Player of the Year, two BIG EAST Attackmen of the Year, three BIG EAST Midfielders of the Year, two ECAC Rookie of the Year award winners, one ECAC Defensive Player of the Year, one BIG EAST Defensive Player of the Year and Specialist of the Year, two BIG EAST Goalkeepers of the Year, 32 all-conference first team selections and 15 all-conference second team selections.
+Tierney's impact on the student-athletes at Denver has already resulted in seven USILA First Team All-Americans (program's first seven), seven USILA Second Team All-Americans, three USILA Third Team All-Americans, 13 USILA All-America Honorable Mention selections, nine USILA Scholar All-Americans, one ECAC Offensive Player of the Year, two BIG EAST Attackmen of the Year, three BIG EAST Midfielders of the Year, two ECAC Rookie of the Year award winners, one ECAC Defensive Player of the Year, one BIG EAST Defensive Player of the Year and Specialist of the Year, two BIG EAST Goalkeepers of the Year, 32 all-conference first team selections and 15 all-conference second team selections.
 Tierney has also been renowned as one of the country's best evaluators of talent, as he has had a remarkable impact on his newcomers, including 2015 freshman Trevor Baptiste, who won the most faceoffs of any freshman in NCAA history.
 In 2014, freshman Zach Miller was named the Inside Lacrosse Freshman of the Year.

 Tierney was also named the ECAC Coach of the Year twice.
 Prior to the start of the season, Tierney was honored as US Lacrosse Magazine's Person of the Year for 2009.